-Significant State Wine Institute (Research Institute for Viticulture and Wine Treatment) in Freiburg.
+Significant State Viticulture Institute (Experimental and Research Institute for Viticulture and Wine Treatment) in Freiburg.
 It lies on the edge of the southern Black Forest in the German state of Baden-Württemberg.
-Here is a wide-ranging, practice-oriented research in the fields of biology of vine plants, vine pests and vine diseases including appropriate defense measures (vine protection service) and implementation of the official means test, vine breeding and vine processing, viticulture with viticulture technique, grape nutrition and Greening Management, Location customer and soil Science, Wine treatment, wine composition, wine analysis including Fermentation engineering / techniques and backlog issues.
+Here is a wide-ranging, practice-oriented research in the fields of biology of vine plants, vine pests and vine diseases including appropriate defense measures (vine protection service) and implementation of the official means test, grapevine breeding and vinification, viticulture with viniculture, grape nutrition and Greening Management, Location customer and soil Science, Wine treatment, wine composition, including wine analysis Fermentation engineering / techniques and backlog questions.

-The origin of the institute lies in a vineyard founded in 1842 by the brothers Nikolaus, Adolph Friedrich and Jakob Wilhelm Blankenhorn from Müllheim in Baden-Baden, on today's Blankenhornsberg in Ihringen on the Kaiserstuhl (the winery that has long been run by the family Blankenhorn was sold in 2014).
-The son of Adolph Friedrich, later president of the German winegrowing association Professor Adolph Blankenhorn (1843-1906) founded then in 1872 an Oenological Institute in Karlsruhe and used the winery Kaiserstuhl as grape variety testing station.
+The origin of the institute lies in a vineyard founded in 1842 by the brothers Nikolaus, Adolph Friedrich and Jakob Wilhelm Blankenhorn from Müllheim in Baden-Baden on today's Blankenhornsberg in Ihringen on the Kaiserstuhl (the winery that had been run for a long time in the family Blankenhorn was sold in 2014).
+The son of Adolph Friedrich, later president of the German winegrowing association Professor Adolph Blankenhorn (1843-1906) founded in 1872 an Oenological Institute in Karlsruhe and used the winery Kaiserstuhl as grape variety testing station.
 After the sale to the Baden Chamber of Agriculture in 1920, the present-day institute was founded in Freiburg.
-The first director was appointed in 1921.
+The first director was Dr. med.
 Karl miller (1881-1955) ordered.